interstar/art-toys-version-1/pd/README.md

 e) turn on the Pure Data DSP (under the "Media" menu at the top of the window).

 The synth should now be ready to make sounds when it receives messages from the Processing sketch

+## Synth Details

+This synthesizer was made using [Gates of Dawn](https://github.com/interstar/gates-of-dawn), Python library for generating PureData sketches.
+PD is a great, free-software, synth-building kit, but I don't actually like the GUI interface much.
+So I made a library that lets me generate PD files programmatically from Python.

+The source-code to generate the synth in Python is in gatesofdawn/arttoys.py under this pd directory and should give you an idea what's involved in using Gates of Dawn to create a synthesizer like this.
+The library is still pretty embrionic, but I find it a convenient way to get a crude working synth up and running fairly quickly.

+You *can* of course edit the synth in PD in the normal way.

+Or use any other synth that can receive OSC messages.
+Currently OSC communication is hardwired to send messages to localhost:9004 with the path "channel0", "channel1" etc. for each separate voice controlled by Processing.
+However, this can be changed in the Processing code.